 Why do people love to sample Marlene Shaw?

 Remember me (Dj Mistri)?
-No not in that way.
+No, not in that way.
 However, I have been away for a long time regarding musical content for this website.
 However, I am back.

 And on this occasion, I would like to review a Soul/HipHop single that was released in the late 1990s.
-The single that I am revering to is called “Remember Me” by Blue Boy, in 1997.
+The single that I am referring to is called “Remember Me” by Blue Boy, in 1997.

-As soon as I heard the beginnings of the track whilst cleaning I knew it was Blue Boys “Remember Me”.
+As soon as I heard the beginnings of the track whilst cleaning, I knew it was Blue Boys “Remember Me”.
 I walked across the room and turned up the volume so that I could hear the rest of this fabulous single.

 Music critics who are not too keen in regards to the culture of music sampling should take a listen to this.
 It’s brilliant.
 Simple, snappy, and very much to the point.